cmjaimet/beta-flags/readme.md

+When add a new beta flag in JSON is is automatically disabled Remove old conditionals when beta flags removed or they will block code

 Registry JSON should be in theme, fallback to plugin
 $flag_json = file_get_contents( get_template_directory() . '/beta-flags.json' );
 $flag_json = file_get_contents( FF_PLUGIN_PATH . 'config/beta-flags.json' );